Shock stall

 A shock stall is a stall created when the airflow over an aircraft's wings is disturbed by shock waves formed when flying at or above the aircraft's drag divergence Mach number.
+Shock stall may cause control problem during speed transition (transonic to supersonic).
+Thin supercritical wing section and swept-back wing can postpone shock stall to higher speed.

-A stall is the decrease in lift to a value below the Weight, and the associated increase in drag upon the separation of the boundary layer (in this case behind the shock wave).
+A stall is the decrease in lift to a value below the weight, and the associated increase in drag upon the separation of the boundary layer (in this case behind the shock wave).

+A shock stall occurs, when the lift coefficient as function of the Mach Number reaches its maximum value.